Judgment of 07 April 2016 -

 21 d) The further objection of the claimant that, in its court examination of the decision under section 18a (1) LuftVG, the Higher Administrative Court impermissibly limited itself to simply carrying out a tenability check (Vertretbarkeitskontrolle), is also incorrect.

-22 The Higher Administrative Court explicitly and rightly denied that section 18a (1) LuftVG allows a margin of judgment for the summoned third party no. 3 covering the entire interpretation and application of the provision for the decision as to whether interference to ATCS facilities may be caused by the construction of buildings (…).
+22 The Higher Administrative Court explicitly and rightly denied that section 18a (1) LuftVG allows a margin of appreciation for the summoned third party no. 3 covering the entire interpretation and application of the provision for the decision as to whether interference to ATCS facilities may be caused by the construction of buildings (…).
 To this extent, the criticism of the claimant fails to address the judgment.
 The Higher Administrative Court examined whether building structures exceed the tolerance values reasonably derived from the relevant ICAO documents only for the case of the ICAO provisions being inconsistent and insofar the Court limited itself in substance to a tenability check following the wording of the Federal Administrative Court on the prerogative of carrying out a nature conservation evaluation (cf. for example BVerwG, judgments of 9 July 2008 - 9 A 14.07 - BVerwGE 131, 274 para.
 64 et seqq.; of 27 June 2013 - 4 C 1.12 - BVerwGE 147, 118 para.
-14 et seqq. and of 21 November 2013 - 7 C 40.11 - para.
+14 et seqq. and of 21 November 2013 - 7 C 40.11 - (…) para.
 16 et seqq.).
 However, this approach is unobjectionable with regard to the principle deriving from article 19 (4) first sentence GG that administrative activities are entirely subject to court examination (on this subject see BVerfG, judgment of 20 February 2001 - 2 BvR 1444/00 - BVerfGE 103, 142 <156>).
 The limited regulatory scope arising at certain points therefrom finds a sufficient statutory basis and is supported by sufficiently weighty reasons based on the principle of effective legal protection (concerning these requirements cf. BVerfG, decision of 31 May 2011 - 1 BvR 857/07 - BVerfGE 129, 1 <22>; (…).

 23 Under section 18a (1) LuftVG, it is sufficient for a construction ban that there “may be an interference” with ATCS facilities as a result of the erection of a structure.
 Unlike the previous version valid until 2009, according to which the authoritative standard was whether there “is an interference with” ATCS facilities, the provision thus, according to the will of the legislator, does not require interference to be certain; instead, it is sufficient that it is possible.
 If the ICAO provisions are not helpful on account of their inconsistency, as in this case following the factual findings of the Higher Administrative Court, which cannot be contested in proceedings on points of law before the Federal Administrative Court, further-reaching insights and evaluations are necessary with regard to the possibility of interference.
 In view of the importance of the legally protected interests at risk and the likely intensity of damage, the authority of these insights and evaluations cannot be dependent on whether there is a general scientific consensus on them.
-Rather, it has to be sufficient that the relevant assumptions in the expert opinion by the German air navigation service provider Deutsche Flugsicherung (DFS), prescribed by section 18a (1) second sentence LuftVG, and the decision of the Federal Supervisory Authority for Air Traffic Control based thereon, which the law, while not guaranteeing their correctness, assigns outstanding status in comparison with other official expert opinions and decisions (…), conform to scientific standards and are at least not substantially called into question by opposing scientific positions in their basic assumptions, methodology and conclusions.
+Rather, it has to be sufficient that the relevant assumptions in the expert opinion by the German air navigation service provider Deutsche Flugsicherung (DFS), prescribed by section 18a (1) second sentence LuftVG, and the decision of the Federal Supervisory Authority for Air Navigation Services based thereon, which the law, while not guaranteeing their correctness, assigns outstanding status in comparison with other official expert opinions and decisions (…), conform to scientific standards and are at least not substantially called into question by opposing scientific positions in their basic assumptions, methodology and conclusions.
 This is because the possibility of interference is thus demonstrated.

 24 It would exceed the functional limits of administrative jurisdiction (cf. op. cit.
 BVerfG, decision of 17 April 1991 - 1 BvR 419/81, 1 BvR 213/83 - BVerfGE 84, 34 <50>) if the administrative courts were expected to decide between reasonable scientific positions in such a situation (cf. in particular BVerwG, judgment of 27 June 2013 - 4 C 1.12 - BVerwGE 147, 118 para.
 15).
 It is neither the task of the administrative courts to decide on controversial academic questions nor to commission research to facilitate or promote such a decision.
 Contrary to the claimant’s view, that also applies in view of the dual status of DFS as a party entrusted with performing sovereign functions (Beliehener) on the one hand and a private third party operating economically on the other, from which the claimant attempts to conclude that DFS has a private economic interest that influences its expert opinion (…).
 It was after all the privatisation of DFS that was the reason for the described amendment of section 18a LuftVG (cf. explanatory memorandum, BT-Drs.
 16/11608 p.
 15) and the legislator was thus aware of this.
-However, this did not prevent the legislator from amending the substantive requirements for a construction ban and strengthening the procedural importance of the expert opinion of DFS and the decision of the Federal Supervisory Authority for Air Traffic Control based thereon vis-à-vis the earlier legal situation.
-This connection does not raise any constitutional concern with regard to the unchanged public ownership of DFS and the superior decision-making competence of the Federal Supervisory Authority for Air Traffic Control, a public authority.
+However, this did not prevent the legislator from amending the substantive requirements for a construction ban and strengthening the procedural importance of the expert opinion of DFS and the decision of the Federal Supervisory Authority for Air Navigation Services based thereon vis-à-vis the earlier legal situation.
+This connection does not raise any constitutional concern with regard to the unchanged public ownership of DFS and the superior decision-making competence of the Federal Supervisory Authority for Air Navigation Services, a public authority.
 In any case, there is no reason to call into question from the outset the objectivity of the expert opinion of DFS on account of other indicators not invoked and not apparent here.

 25 The Higher Administrative Court has affirmed the factual preconditions for the tenability control used by the Higher Administrative Court to the extent described, namely, the existence of opposing scientific positions which cannot be further clarified on the questions of relevance to the decision which were answered inconsistently by the ICAO specifications.
 Following a discussion lasting several hours at the hearing, involving specialised support for the claimant, the Court concluded that in view of the openness of the scientific discussion, particularly on the question of external interference by the planned wind turbines, and on account of the fact that no more appropriate experts are available alongside the experts already involved, a reliable answer that removes existing inconsistencies cannot be found.
 In this respect, the claimant also did not claim that there have been any procedural errors.
 The Senate is therefore bound by these findings of the Higher Administrative Court (section 137 (2) VwGO).
 However, it points out that the justification of a mere tenability control to the extent used here by the Higher Administrative Court may lapse, particularly as a result of further developments in the relevant scientific knowledge and standards.
 That may be assumed, for example, if and insofar as a certain method has become established for determining possible interference with an ATCS facility or for evaluating the risk of a certain benchmark and opposing views are regarded as being no longer tenable.
 This has to be taken into account by DFS and the Federal Supervisory Authority for Air Traffic Control in their expert opinions or decisions and is subject to administrative court control in subsequent court proceedings (cf. BVerwG, judgment of 21 November 2013 - 7 C 40.11 - (…) para.
 19).